We Need To Get Over The Fantasy Of Brad Pitt & Jennifer Aniston

-The public has been fantasising about Jennifer Aniston and Brad Pitt since the '90s, both separately and together.
+The public has been fantasizing about Jennifer Aniston and Brad Pitt since the '90s, both separately and together.
 Separately, it was the handsome Missouri boy who looked like a god and the girl-next-door Californian who was both beautiful and funny.
 Together, they were the power couple of Hollywood.
 They were the pinnacle of the young, cool, California way of life.
-They were tanned, blonde, and rich.
-They were living out a fantasy.
+They were tan, blonde, and rich.
+They were living out America's fantasy.

 Advertisement